Canonical Ramsey numbers for partite hypergraphs: Introduction

 \section{Introduction}

 Erd\H os and Rado~\cite{ER50} established the canonical Ramsey theorem, which generalises Ramsey's theorem~\cite{R30} to an unbounded number of colours.
 In that work Erd\H os and Rado characterised all canonical colour patterns that are unavoidable in colourings of edge sets of sufficiently large hypergraphs.
-The canonical Ramsey number $\ER(K_t^{(k)})$ is the smallest integer $n$ such that any edge colouring $\phi\colon E(K_n^{(k)})\to\NN$ of the complete $k$-uniform hypergraph on $n$ vertices yields a canonical copy of $K^{(k)}_t$, i.e., a copy which exhibits one of those unavoidable colour patterns.
-(The precise definition of these colour patterns is not important at this point, however, we remark that for their definition the underlying vertex set is assumed to be ordered.)
+The canonical Ramsey number $\ER(K_t^{(k)})$, also referred to as the Erd\H os--Rado number of $K_t^{(k)}$, is the smallest integer~$n$ such that any edge colouring $\phi\colon E(K_n^{(k)})\to\NN$ of the complete~$k$-uniform hypergraph on~$n$ vertices yields a canonical copy of $K^{(k)}_t$, i.e., a copy which exhibits one of those unavoidable colour patterns.
+(The precise definition of these colour patterns is not important at this point.
+However, we remark that for their definition the underlying vertex set is assumed to be ordered.)
 We consider quantitative aspects of this theorem.
-For the Erd\H os--Rado theorem discussed above it follows from the work of Erd\H os, Hajnal, and Rado~\cite{EHR65}*{\ssign16.4} (see also reference~\cite{EH89}*{(4.2)}), the work of Lefmann and R\"odl~\cite{LR95}, and the work of Shelah~\cite{S96} that the lower and the upper bound on~$n$ grow as~$(k-1)$-times iterated exponentials in polynomials of~$t$ (see also reference~\cite{RRSSS22}*{\ssign4}).
-In other words, in terms of the number of exponentiations the canonical Ramsey number and the non-canonical Ramsey number (for many colours) display the same behaviour.
+For the Erd\H os--Rado theorem discussed above, it follows from the work of Erd\H os, Hajnal, and Rado~\cite{EHR65}*{\ssign16.4} (see also reference~\cite{EH89}*{(4.2)}), the work of Lefmann and R\"odl~\cite{LR95}, and the work of Shelah~\cite{S96} that the lower and the upper bound on~$\ER(K_t^{(k)})$ grow as~$(k-1)$-fold iterated exponentials in polynomials of~$t$ (see also reference~\cite{RRSSS22}*{\ssign4}).
+In other words, in terms of the number of exponentiations the canonical Ramsey number and the non-canonical Ramsey number (for at least $4$ colours) display the same behaviour.

-We study Erd\H os--Rado numbers for $k$-partite $k$-uniform hypergraphs.
-The extremal problem for $k$-partite $k$-uniform hypergraphs is degenerate and as a result the Ramsey number grows much slower.
-In fact, owing to the work of K\"ovari, S\'os, and Tur\'an~\cite{KST54} and of Erd\H os~\cite{E64} those Ramsey numbers for any fixed number of colours grow only exponential and random colourings yield a matching lower bound.
+We study Erd\H os--Rado numbers for~$k$-partite~$k$-uniform hypergraphs.
+The extremal problem for~$k$-partite~$k$-uniform hypergraphs is degenerate and as a result the Ramsey number grows much slower.
+In fact, owing to the work of K\H{o}v\'{a}ri, S\'os, and Tur\'an~\cite{KST54} and of Erd\H os~\cite{E64} those Ramsey numbers for any fixed number of colours grow only exponentially, and random colourings yield a matching lower bound.
 Roughly speaking, we show that canonical Ramsey numbers for partite hypergraphs exhibit the same behaviour and, in fact, these extremal results will be crucial in the proof.
 We recall the definition of canonical colourings for partite hypergraphs.

-\begin{dfn} For a $k$-partite $k$-uniform hypergraph $H=(V_1\dcup\dots\dcup V_k,E)$, a set~$J\subseteq [k]$, and an edge $e\in E$ we write
+\begin{dfn} For a~$k$-partite~$k$-uniform hypergraph $H=(V_1\dcup\dots\dcup V_k,E)$, a set~$J\subseteq [k]$, and an edge $e\in E$ we write